davimi/AOC/readme.md

-# Advent of Code 2020
+# Advent of Code

+My solutions to Advent of Code [website](https://adventofcode.com/).

 Puzzles are solved with Scala.
-Advent of Code 2020 [website](https://adventofcode.com/).

-## Learnings / Tips
-- Scala's collection operators proved to be very powerful
-- If you are stuck - let it rest and come back to it the day after
+Solutions may not be perfect, I am doing this after work if I have time. ;)